EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 // ... rest of the code ...
 ```

 Now it does work.
-Well, hurray I guess.
+Well, hurray, I guess.
 It's still kind of a bummer because we now have to use BOTH `include`/`require` AND `use` if we want to use namespaces.
 Imagine how quickly will that become a mess in a project with a good number of files.
 Thankfully, Composer can help us with that.

 Alright, after that long tangent about requiring and including scripts and using namespaces, finally Composer comes back into the picture.
 Composer includes what's called an autoloader.
 An autoloader is precisely what we need here because we can use it to make it so our scripts don't need to use `require`/`include` statements anymore.
 The autoloader takes notice of the `use` statements and then includes the actual files where the source code lives as it sees fit.
 Alright, let's see how we can create a Composer managed PHP project and use the files that we already have.

-First of all, make sure to install Composer from [the official website](https://getcomposer.org/).
+First of all, make sure to install Composer from [their official website](https://getcomposer.org/).

 Let's create a new directory to work in.
 I'm going to call mine "`my-console-app`".
 Go into it and run `composer init` in your console.

 This will result in Composer's config generator showing up.
 It is an interactive prompt that helps you through the setup of your project's `composer.json` file.
 That file's purpose is to store references to all of your dependencies as well as some general project information like name, description, author, license and the like.
-For now, just hit enter a few of times until asked whether you'd like to interactively define your dependencies for both dev and prod.
+For now, just hit enter a few times until asked whether you'd like to interactively define your dependencies for both dev and prod.
 Say `no` to those and then finally say `yes` when asked to confirm generation.
 When all is said and done, the whole thing should look like this:

 ```
 $ composer init